 Let the kids know that throwing food down the disposal or in the trash is like throwing away “black gold”.
 As expensive as good fertilizer can be, to throw scraps away instead of turn it over to the compost bin is like throwing money in the trash or down the disposal!

 And just as homegrown is more nutritious than store bought, same thing with home cooked compost. it’s better than money can buy.
 Learning this lesson will not only nourish your garden but your children’s sense of conservation, recycling and the cycles of life in the garden.2)https://www.gardensall.com/kids-gardening-and-growing-memories-that-last/

 Making compost from kitchen and garden waste can save you a bundle in soil conditioning costs, while helping to reduce your waste footprint, too.
 Composting is really such a cool natural… organic process.
 It’s what nature does… return everything to the soil from whence so much life comes.

-In the Back to Eden gardening article,3)https://gardensall.com/back-to-eden-documentary-on-natural-gardening/ we learn how important is mulch for contributing to healthy soil.
+In the Back to Eden gardening article,3)https://www.gardensall.com/permaculture-gardening-woodchip-mulch-natural-methods/ we learn how important mulch is for contributing to healthy soil.
 That’s especially true with compost contributing to healthy garden plants.

 We’ve just used a stainless steel bowl in our kitchen for years, but have our eye on this cute compost bin with an inner removable bucket.
-However, given that the inner bucket is several inches shorter than the outer unit, not sure this would work as well.
-It’s easy to imagine coffee grounds and eggshells spilling over as the inner bucket is removed for emptying.
-But it’s attractive and artsy with that homestead cottage flare, yet reasonably priced.
+This compost bucket is artsy and functional with that homestead cottage flare, yet reasonably priced. #GiftList!